Be part of an exciting, dynamic and diverse student body

 In general we do not grant deferrals.
 You should apply for the intake in which you intend to enroll.

 If you choose to delay submission of your application until the following round of the same intake, your application form details will be saved automatically.
-Note that access to your form will be temporarily disabled from midnight (French Time) on the day of the deadline, as the system will shutdown for about four days.
+Note that access to your form will be temporarily disabled at 23:59pm (French Time) on the day of the deadline, as the system will shutdown for about four days.
 Access to your form will resume once the temporary shut down period ends, so you can continue editing it.

 Please bear in mind that if you miss all four rounds of a particular intake, your application form and its entire contents will expire.
 At this point, you will be required to complete a new application from scratch, for the next intake.

-To be included in a specific round, applications must be completed and submitted by midnight French Time on the day of the deadline.
+To be included in a specific round, applications must be completed and submitted by 23:59pm French Time on the day of the deadline.
 A complete application includes the online application to which supporting documents have been attached.
 Please refer to the Application Checklist for more details.

 In order to avoid any last minute difficulties, we strongly advise applicants to submit their completed application one to two weeks before the application deadline.
 Do note that your recommenders can send in their letters of recommendation by the stated deadline or before you submit your application.